almaember1098/Quorra-docs/getting-started/views-&-responses.md

 Views typically contain the HTML of your application and provide a convenient way of separating your controller and domain logic from your presentation logic.
 Views are stored in the `resources/views` directory.

-Quorra uses Jade as its default template engine.
+Quorra uses Pug as its default template engine.
 Quorra's template implementation relies on Node's [consolidate](https://www.npmjs.org/package/consolidate) library.
 Hence Quorra supports all the template engines that consolidate library supports.
 You can configure your template engine settings in `app/config/view.js` configuration file.